by Susan Sontag

 Tender Buttons production took place in an immersive and playful environment designed by artist Ben Jeans Houghton for The Stephenson Works, Newcastle.
 In one of Newcastle’s most historically significant buildings, the audience were invited to explore the world of Alice’s mind.

-Susan Sontag’s play and Tender Buttons production was a celebration of subjectivity, imagination and individuality.
+Susan Sontag’s play and Tender Buttons production is a celebration of subjectivity, imagination and individuality.

 Praise for Tender Buttons 2013 production of Alice in Bed